-Many people whose homes have one or more spare bedrooms decide to take in a lodger.
+Many people whose homes have one or more spare bedrooms decide to become a resident landlord by taking in a lodger.

 This could be the case, for example, if your children have just left home or gone away to university